PersimmonPPP/Resume_Project/README.md

 # Resume_Project
-This place has Shengchao's programming project samples.
+This place has Shengchao's programming project samples until 2021.

 There are two zip files including detailed instructions.<br/>
 The instructions are for linux environment only.<br/>